“ Set above a Wall 12 Shoe High and Escaped ”

 (Gisela Siebert, Kranichstein, 1969, page 14).

-Yet even going visibly beyond this general documentary value as still
+Nevertheless going considerably beyond this general documentary value as, so Weitz, still

 “ with all the buildings of its immediate environs

-which had been removed at end of the (19th) century at the latest ”
+which had been cleared by the end of the (19th) century at the latest ”

 Just as Eger was